wurstscript/WurstScript/manual.md

 	var y = 5
 	// declaring a variable with explicit type int z = 7
+	// declaring an int array
+	int array a

     // inside a function
     function getUnitInfo( unit u )